Devo-MH/squdy-win-spark/contracts/SqudyTokenV4.md

         super._update(from, to, value - feeAmount);
     }

-    function _enforceAntiSandwich(address from, address to, uint256 amount) internal {
+    function _enforceAntiSandwich(address from, address to, uint256 amount) internal view {
         address _pancakePair = pancakePair;

         if (_pancakePair == address(0) || (from != _pancakePair && to != _pancakePair)) return;